vaibhavsagar/resume/resume.md

 ## Experience ##

 ---- --------------------------------------------------------------------------
 2014 *Volunteer Fellow* at CSIRO (February--).
-Improving my previous
+Continuing previous work with
-     implementation of a workflow engine for RESTful web services using semantic web technologies.
+     Semantic Web technologies and RESTful web services.

      *Tutor* at CECS (ANU College of Engineering and Computer Science) (February--) for COMP1100 Introduction to Programming and Algorithms.
-     Ran tutorials using Haskell to teach computer science concepts.
+     Running tutorials using Haskell to teach computer science concepts.

 2013 *Vacation Scholar* at CSIRO (November 2013--February 2014).
-Developed
+Worked with
-     a workflow engine for RESTful web services using semantic web technologies.
+     Semantic Web technologies and RESTful web services.

      *Student Ambassador* for CECS (March--November).
 Represented the College for various recruitment events and activities, shared knowledge